bpaquet/node-logstash/Readme.markdown

 * Clone repository: `git clone git://github.com/bpaquet/node-logstash.git && cd node-logstash`
 * Install dependencies: `npm install`.

-The executable is in ``bin/node-logstash-agent``
+The executable is ``bin/node-logstash-agent``

-You have scripts in ``dists`` folder to build packages.
-Actually, only debian is supported.

-Configuration
+Configuration formats
 ---

+There are two format for configuration.
+The legacy format use urls.
+The new one is identical to the [logstash config format](https://www.elastic.co/guide/en/logstash/current/configuration.html).

+Note : if you are using multiple config files, you can mix formats.

-Configuration is done by url.
+Configuration by url (legacy)
+---

 A plugin is instanciated by an url.
 Example: ``input://file:///tmp/toto.log``.
 This url instanciate an input file plugin which monitor the file ``/tmp/toto.log``.

 The urls can be specified: